HackerYou/HYFallBootcamp2014/1-HTML-CSS/week1/Day 1/1-html_part1.md

+---
+layout: notes
+title: Intro to HTML
+topic: html
+---

-# Week 1, Day 1 Lesson: Intro to HTML Part 1
+#Intro to HTML Part

 ## What the heck is HTML?